lupyuen/lupyuen.github.io/src/lorawan.md

 }
 ```

+__`pbuf_add_header`__ comes from the Lightweight IP Library.
+It slides the `payload` pointer backwards to point at the requested header.

+(It returns null if there's isn't sufficient space for the header)

-Because this mutates the Payload Pointer, we need to be extra careful when extracting the header.
+Because this code mutates the Payload Pointer, we need to be extra careful when extracting the header.

 [(Note: Critical Sections have not been implemented yet)](https://github.com/lupyuen/bl_iot_sdk/blob/lorawan/components/3rdparty/lorawan/src/pbuf_queue.c#L27-L30)